sehaj97/Horiseon-Social-Solution-Services/README.md

 ## Description
 The page have code for Horiseon Social Solution Services which provide degital marketing services.

-The project waas clean coded to contain semantic html tags, accessibility for the page and styles to keep it consistent.
+The project was clean coded to contain semantic html tags, accessibility for the page and styles to keep it consistent.

 Assests folder contain images and css folder.